Mark Beachum

 Beachum has often expressed that superheroes are an erotic idiom, and that he is not interested in writing/drawing for children.
-Beachum is known for drawing sexy.
-It can be men or women, but in his art everyone looks beautiful.
+Beachum is known for depicting men or women in a more erotic fashion.
 In New Talent Showcase, Mark is said to be influenced by Frank Frazetta, Hal Foster, Trevor Von Eeden, Michael Jackson, Neal Adams, and Alex Toth.
-He is also known in the industry as the kind of person who will do what he wants when he wants to, here is what Christopher Priest has to say about that:
+He is also known in the industry for his unstructured work philosophy, as noted by Christopher Priest.

 Early life

-Mark Beachum was born in New York city.
+Mark Beachum was born in New York City.
 He dropped out of the High School of Art & Design and continued his artistic development as an autodidact.

 He worked at the Soundscape jazz club as he was making his way into the comic industry.

 Career

 DC

-In 1981 he came up to DC Comics and showed his portfolio to then-art director Dick Giordano, a short time after he was commissioned to draw a Batgirl story that for some reason was never published.
-However in 1984 there was the Jenesis story on the New Talent Showcase, penciling a Wonder Woman story and the Huntress backup in Wonder Woman.
+In 1981 he came up to DC Comics and showed his portfolio to then-art director Dick Giordano, a short time after he was commissioned to draw a Batgirl story that was never published.
+However, in 1984 there was the Jenesis story on the New Talent Showcase, penciling a Wonder Woman story and the Huntress backup in Wonder Woman.

 Marvel

 Many covers for The Spectacular Spider-Man and Web of Spider-Man from the late 80s were created by Beachum.
-Together with Peter David over at Marvel, he created Spider-Man's adversary Ace, a badass street character, which contrary to most places reporting was not based on the musician Prince nor Michael Jackson, in fact Ace was modeled after Beachum himself.
+Together with Peter David over at Marvel, he created Spider-Man's adversary Ace, a street character, which, contrary to various reports, was not based on the musician Prince nor Michael Jackson; Ace was, in fact, modeled after Beachum himself.